ToniWonKanobi/theoveranalyzed.net/posts/2016/2/24/selectively-smart-typography.md

 Ah, the ol' `Edit` → `Substitutions`.

 It's disheartening to know just how many things I've learned over the years, only to forget them later (👴🏾?)

+[1]: #tweetbot-sub-video "Link back to video at the top"